drseg/swift-fsm/README.md

 }
 ```

-Note that it is easy to form a duplicate that cannot be checked at compile time.
+Note that by doing this, it is quite easy to form a duplicate that cannot be checked at compile time.
 For example:

 ```swift
 define(.locked) {